khuongquynhlong/wbsite/content/authors/admin/_index.md

 # Welcome!

 Hello I'm Long, it is great to have you here.
+This is my personal website

 I'm currently an MSc student in Biostatistics at Hasselt University, Belgium.
 My background is a medical doctor specializing in preventive medicine.
 I have skills in clinical practice and research skills in terms of epidemiological research and statistical analysis.